olsson-group/ito/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
-  --path PATH           Base directory for storing data and checkpoints.
+  --root ROOT           Base directory for storing data and checkpoints.
   --n_features N_FEATURES
                         Number of features for the score model.
   --n_layers N_LAYERS   Number of layers in the score model.